Are You Considering Dental Veneers?

 Enamel has no living cells so the body is unable to repair chipped or cracked teeth itself.
 This is why it is important that if you or someone in your family experiences a dental emergency you follow the right precautions in order to cause the least amount of damage and stress.

-Below are some of the most common dental emergencies you may experience and how you should cope with them:
+In this short blog on dental emergencies, we’ll answer the question of “what is a dental emergency” as well as listing some of the most common dental emergencies you may experience and how you should cope with them if they ever arise.

 Toothache is the pain you can experience in and around your jaw and teeth.
-Toothache can happen in a number of different ways from a constant, dull pain to a shooting pain.
-It can also be caused by a number of different reasons including sensitivity, tooth decay and gum disease.
+Toothache can feel different and ranges from constant dull pain to shooting, more intense pain.
+It can also be caused by a number of different reasons, including sensitivity, tooth decay and gum disease.

 To aid your toothache whilst you wait to see the dentist you can take painkillers, such as ibuprofen and paracetamol.
 You can also hold a cold compress to the outside of your cheek.
 You should not hold anything cold directly on your tooth as this can make the pain worse.